budipest/mobile/README.md

 ## Contributing

-All contributions are more than welcome!
-If you fixed a bug, developed a feature, made a new language locale or your fixed a typo, create a pull request and I'll be sure to check it out and merge it.
-Once you contributed a decent amount of work (more than just fixing a few typos) into the project, I'll be sure to contact you and add you to the About us section of the app if you'd wish to.
+We created Budipest with our small team in our spare time, so any help is welcome.
+If you fixed a bug, made a new feature, translated the app for a new language or just fixed a typo, create a pull request and I'll be sure to check it out and merge it once it's ready to be merged.
+If you want to contribute but don't have any feature ideas, check out our [Trello board](https://trello.com/b/EZNASMNg/budipest).
+(If you find a card that seems interesting and isn't translated to Hungarian, don't hesitate to contact us!)